Higher-order approximate confidence intervals: Introduction

 A vast literature on bias adjustments for MLEs is available; see for instance \citet{FIRTH}, \citet{FERRARICRIBARI98}, \citet{CORDEIROCRIBARI}, \citet{PAGUI}, and references therein.
 For a review paper, see \citet{KOSMIDIS}.
 Additionally, effort has been made to correct the coverage of approximate confidence intervals in limited samples. \citet{BARTLETT} proposed an approximate confidence interval based on a skewness correction to the score function.
 An alternative possible approach is the use of computer intensive methods such as the bootstrap procedure \citep{DICICCIOEFRON}.

 This paper proposes accurate approximate confidence intervals for a scalar parameter of interest possibly in the presence of a vector of nuisance parameters in general parametric families.
 We construct the proposed confidence intervals from a third-order approximation to the quantiles of the score function.
-Some noticeable features of the proposed confidence intervals are: first, the coverage approximation error is $O(n^{-3/2})$ while the approximation error of confidence intervals based on the asymptotic normality of MLEs is $O(n^{-1/2})$; second, they are equivariant under interest-respecting reparameterizations; third, they account for skewness and kurtosis of the distribution of the score function; fourth, they do not require computer intensive calculations; fifth, the confidence limits are simply computed from modified score equations.
+Some features of the proposed confidence intervals are: first, the coverage approximation error is $O(n^{-3/2})$ while the approximation error of confidence intervals based on the first-order asymptotic distribution of the Wald, score, and signed likelihood ratio statistics is $O(n^{-1/2})$; second, they are equivariant under interest-respecting reparameterizations; third, they account for skewness and kurtosis of the distribution of the score function; fourth, they do not require computer-intensive resampling mechanisms; fifth, the confidence limits are simply computed from modified score equations.
+For a review on different routes for achieving third-order accuracy in confidence intervals for a scalar parameter of interest, including small-sample likelihood asymptotics, bootstrapping and the objective Bayes approach, the reader is referred to \citet{YOUNG2009}.

 In Section \ref{sec:nonuisance}, we deal with the one parameter case.
-In Section \ref{sec:nuisance}, we extend the results to the nuisance parameter situation.
+In Section \ref{sec:nuisance}, we extend the results to the case of a single parameter of interest and a fixed number of nuisance parameters.
 An implementation of accurate approximate confidence intervals for regression models is presented in Section \ref{sec:generalregression}.
 Monte Carlo evidence on the performance of the modified confidence intervals is presented in Section \ref{sec:MonteCarlo}.
 Applications are presented and discussed in Section \ref{sec:applications}.
 The paper ends with concluding remarks in Section~\ref{sec:conclusion}.
 Some technical details are left for three appendices.